Christianjuth/ExtJS/collections/documentation/expanding-your-extension.md

 ##Icons
 _All icons must be in png format._

 The _app/icon.png_ is the icon that will be displayed on the install banner, the settings panel of both browsers, and other places.
-The only place, it will not be displayed, is on the menu bar.
-These icons are located in the `app/menu-icons/` folder.
+The only place it will not be displayed is on the menu bar.
+All manu icons are located in the `app/menu-icons/` folder.

 **Default Icons**
 * `app/icon.png`